IBM to sell its customer care business to Synnex

-IBM (IBM.N) said on Tuesday it will sell its customer-care outsourcing business to Synnex Corp (SNX.N) for $505 million.
+Sept 10 IBM said on Tuesday it will sell its customer-care outsourcing business to Synnex Corp for $505 million.

 Synnex will pay $430 million in cash and $75 million in company stock, giving IBM a stake in Synnex, IBM said in a statement.